heavymetalthings/RiceCNC/README.md

 ## Overview
 This repo aims at ricing a debian 12 minimal install for a linuxcnc install

-The DE used is DWM.
+The DE used is DWM

 The work is heavily inspired by this video on the DWM part